• Home

 • Design will follow, and last up to 2 years.

-• Construction will last 5 years, apparently commencing in late 2022 and lasting into 2027.
+• Construction will last over 5 years, apparently commencing in 2024.
 The compliance agreement with the Oregon Health Authority requires full operation by September 30, 2027.

 • Conditional Use Hearing: It is unknown what the PWB’s plan is for filing for a CUP (Conditional Use Permit).
 It is likely as soon as PWB’s consultants can compile the requisite elevation drawings and operational details necessary to appear before Multnomah County.